rons30/Test/README.md

 Install, load & view the RTView_ClearBlade_Dislpays

 * Make sure you are in rtvdemos directory.
-* Extract the RTView_ClearBlade_Displays directory out of the RTView-MySQL-DB-master.zip into rtvdemos.
+* Extract the RTView_ClearBlade_Displays directory out of the RTView-ClearBlade-master.zip into rtvdemos.

 ### Subscription, configuration and execution of the RTViewCloud Services